evgenyneu/computer_code/README.md

 # This is computer code 💻

-This is a code for this site: [https://iiquiz.herokuapp.com/](https://iiquiz.herokuapp.com/).
+This is a code of this web site: [https://iiquiz.herokuapp.com/](https://iiquiz.herokuapp.com/).

 ## Prerequisites